Classification: Keratinocyte Growth Factor

 How to Take Palifermin

-Palifermin is given as an intravenous (IV, into a vein) injection once a day, for 3 days, before starting chemotherapy/radiation therapy, and for 3 days after completion of chemotherapy.
+Palifermin is given as an intravenous (IV, into a vein) infusion once a day, for 3 days, before starting chemotherapy/radiation therapy, and for 3 days after completion of chemotherapy.
 Palifermin should not be given on the same day as chemotherapy or radiation therapy.

 Possible Side Effects of Palifermin